 1. Wash and pat the dry Okra/Bhindi properly before chopping it up.
 This step will remove the slimy feeling of okra.

-To do this properly, wash it, and then put all the okra pieces on a paper towel (in single layer), and let them dry for some time.
-Pat each okra dry with a paper towel.
+To do this properly, wash it, put all the okra pieces on a paper towel (in a single layer), and dry for some time—Pat each okra dry with a paper towel.

 2.Heat 1 tablespoon of oil in a pan on medium heat.
 Once the oil is hot, add cumin seeds, heeng, and let it sizzle for a few seconds.

 5. Add the chopped Bhindi/okra to the pan and mix well.
-Cover the pan and let it cook on medium heat for 10 minutes, and then lower the heat to low, and cook it for 15 more minutes.
+Cover the pan, cook on medium heat for 10 minutes, lower the heat to low, and cook it for 15 more minutes.
 Open the lid and stir it occasionally.

 7. Set the heat to medium-low, and cook it for 10 more minutes without covering the pan.
 Stir it occasionally.